-Pam grew up in Dundee and has since lived in England, Aberdeenshire and Dunfermline.
-She recently moved to Dundee to live nearer to family.
-She is married to John who is also a counsellor.
-They are both part of the team who has set up Hope Counselling, Dundee.
+Pam grew up in Dundee and has since lived in England, Aberdeenshire and Fife.
+She, with her husband John, moved back to Dundee in 2019 to live nearer to family.
 She is passionate about family life.
-She has four grown up children and currently four grandchildren, whom she loves to spend time with.
+She has four grown up children and currently six grandchildren, whom she loves to spend time with.

 Pam offers counselling to young people, adults and couples, including those with additional support needs such as autism and learning difficulties.
 She uses an integrative model of counselling which combines the approaches of Person-Centred Counselling, Psychodynamic Counselling and Cognitive Behavioural Therapy allowing a flexible approach and tailoring sessions to suits client’s needs.
 She endeavours to create a confidential, non-judgemental and safe space for people to bring the complex, messy reality of you they are, to be understood, helped and supported on the journey towards well-being.

-She has nearly five hundred hours of voluntary counselling experience mainly with Life & soul counselling in the Wellness Centre, Balerno.
+She has over a thousand hours of counselling experience working in Dundee in private practice, school counselling and the voluntary sector.
+Before moving back to Dundee, she volunteered mainly with Life & Soul Counselling in the Wellness Centre, Balerno.

-She can help with a range of situations including anxiety, stress, anger issues, depression, illness, relationship problems, loss and bereavement and trauma.
+She can help with a range of situations including anger issues, abuse, anxiety, depression, illness, bereavement and loss, relationship problems, self-esteem and trauma.
 Some of these issues can be masked by addictive behaviours such as self-harm, eating disorders and the addictive use of drugs and alcohol.
 She can help bring understanding and support to those affected directly or indirectly by addictive behaviours.

 She has over twenty years’ experience of teaching physical education to children from three years old to eighteen years old, including latterly six years’ experience of supporting secondary age children with autism, ADHD and learning difficulties.
-She has recently retired early from teaching to focus more on her passion for counselling.Qualifications and Training:
+She retired early from teaching in 2019 to focus more on her passion for counselling.Qualifications and Training:

 - Bachelor of Education (Hons) in Physical Education